 Total solar eclipses (21/8/17)

-NASA recently announced the discovery of 7 earth sized planets orbiting a tiny ultra-cool M dwarf star with a mass 8% that of the sun called TRAPPIST 1 A. This star is only just big enough to be called a star, having a mass a little over 90 times that of Jupiter, and a surface temperature of 2286°C, making it appear about 2000 times less luminous than the sun, yet it will remain a mainstream star for about 10 trillion years compared with 10 billion for the sun.
+NASA recently announced the discovery of 7 earth-sized planets orbiting a tiny ultra-cool M dwarf star with a mass 8% that of the sun called TRAPPIST 1 A. This star is only just big enough to be called a star, having a mass a little over 90 times that of Jupiter, and a surface temperature of 2286°C, making it appear about 2000 times less luminous than the sun, yet it will remain a mainstream star for about 10 trillion years compared with 10 billion for the sun.
 M dwarf stars constitute 76% of all stars in the universe, and ultra-cool dwarf stars plus brown dwarfs (L, T & Y class objects) with masses between 13 & 90 Jupiter masses* represent 15% of all dwarf stars.
-The accretion model of planet formation predicts earth sized planets should readily form around these type of objects, implying earth sized planets may be far more abundant than previously thought.
+The accretion model of planet formation predicts earth-sized planets should readily form around these types of objects, implying earth-sized planets may be far more abundant than previously thought.
 It is thus likely many of these planets would be orbiting within the “Goldilocks” habitability zone where liquid water can exist.

-There are however, two factors reducing the likelihood of simple lifeforms developing.
-Orbiting so close to their parent star mean planets will be tidally-locked signifying they would have permanent hot day and frigid night hemispheres.
+There are, however, two factors reducing the likelihood of simple lifeforms developing.
+Orbiting so close to their parent star mean planets will be tidally-locked signifying they would have a permanent hot day and frigid night hemispheres.
 How planetary climates would be affected remains largely unknown, although strong circulating winds could be expected, making twilight zones the most promising locations for life to develop.
-More importantly, M dwarf stars emit violent flares in their youth that would strip an atmospheres away, and emit intense X-ray and extreme UV radiation, neither of which are conducive to life developing.
+More importantly, M dwarf stars emit violent flares in their youth that would strip an atmosphere away and emit intense X-ray and extreme UV radiation, neither of which are conducive to life developing.

 Image credit: NASA/JPL-Caltech/R. Hurt, T. Pyle (IPAC)

-*IAU define Brown dwarfs as objects with a mass between 90 and 13 Jupiter masses, since their cores are not hot enough to initiate core hydrogen fusion, but still hot enough to initiate core deuterium (heavy hydrogen) fusion.
-Below 13 Jupiter masses their cores are too cool for any fusion to occur, and they are defined as planets.
+*IAU defines Brown dwarfs as objects with a mass between 90 and 13 Jupiter masses since their cores are not hot enough to initiate core hydrogen fusion, but still hot enough to initiate core deuterium (heavy hydrogen) fusion.
+Below 13 Jupiter masses, their cores are too cool for any fusion to occur, and they are defined as planets.